StoneCypher/htstub/README.md

-What about Route Params, you ask?
+What about route params, you ask?
 ---------------------------------

 Done!
 We got em!